Selleo/DevPath/content/web_development/Framework and language/react-native/basics.md

 - Can describe why ReactNative can be chosen over other Native/Hybrid solutions
 - Can style elements with ease
 - Can create simple navigation inside project
+- Can manage data with usage of redux
+- Can create simple form with Formik

 {{% /bubble%}}